Debabrata Basu: Biography

 Debabrata Basu was born in Dacca, Bengal, unpartitioned India, now Dhaka, Bangladesh.
 His father, N. M. Basu, was a mathematician specialising in number theory.
 Young Basu studied mathematics at Dacca University.
 He took a course in statistics as part of the under-graduate honours programme in Mathematics but his ambition was to become a pure mathematician.
 After getting his master's degree from Dacca University, Basu taught there from 1947 to 1948.

 Following the partition of India in 1947, Basu made several trips to India.
 In 1948, he moved to Calcutta, where he worked for some time as an actuary in an insurance company.
 In 1950, he joined the Indian Statistical Institute as a research scholar under C.R.
 Rao.

 In 1950, the Indian Statistical Institute was visited by Abraham Wald, who was giving a lecture tour sponsored by the International Statistical Institute.
 Wald greatly impressed Basu.
 Wald had developed a decision-theoretic foundations for statistics in which Bayesian statistics was a central part, because of Wald's theorem characterising admissible decision rules as Bayesian decision rules (or limits of Bayesian decision rules).
 Wald also showed the power of using measure-theoretic probability theory in statistics.

 He married Kalyani Ray in 1952 and subsequently had two children, Monimala (Moni) Basu and Shantanu Basu.
-Moni is a journalism professor at the University of Florida and former CNN reporter, and Shantanu is an astrophysicist at the University of Western Ontario.
+Moni is director of the Narrative Nonfiction Writing Program at the University of Georgia, a former journalism professor at the University of Florida and former CNN reporter, and Shantanu is an astrophysicist at the University of Western Ontario.

 In 1953, after submitting his thesis to the University of Calcutta, Basu went as a Fulbright scholar to the University of California, Berkeley.
 There Basu had intensive discussions with Jerzy Neyman and "his brilliant younger colleagues" like Erich Leo Lehmann.
 Basu's theorem comes from this time.
 Basu thus had a good understanding of the decision-theoretic approach to statistics of Neyman, Pearson and Wald.
 In fact, Basu is described as having returned from Berkeley to India as a "complete Neyman Pearsonian" by J. K. Ghosh.